yohasebe/rsyntaxtree/docs/documentation.md

 - **Top to Bottom** (`ttb`): The default.
 Root node at the top, leaves at the bottom.
 - **Left to Right** (`ltr`): Root node at the left, leaves expand to the right.
 Useful for classification trees, taxonomies, and other hierarchical structures where horizontal layout is preferred.

 In left-to-right mode, connectors, triangles, movement paths, and line-type connections are all adapted to the horizontal orientation.
-The `Connector Height` option controls the horizontal depth between tree levels in LTR mode.
+The `V spacing` option controls the horizontal depth between tree levels in LTR mode.

 ### Tidy Layout